 Download Ncored

-Ncored vs Preview vs Adobe Acrobat for Mac AEC work
+Ncored vs Preview vs Adobe Acrobat for Mac architecture and engineering work

-Preview remains the right tool for light PDF tasks on Mac — contracts, signatures, simple highlights, anything where a 10-page document is the maximum scale.
+Preview remains the right tool for light PDF tasks on Mac, contracts, signatures, simple highlights, anything where a 10-page document is the maximum scale.
 For the architecture or engineering workflow involving daily heavy drawings, Preview's gaps become real productivity costs.
 Adobe Acrobat Pro is broad and capable but priced at $240+/year subscription and runs slow on heavy CAD PDFs past ~80 MB on Mac.
 Ncored targets the specific Mac-native heavy-PDF case at €79.99/year, faster than Acrobat on the relevant file profile, with the markup and search depth Preview doesn't offer.
-For Mac-based AEC studios under 20 people, the practical workflow is: keep Preview for casual quick-look PDF tasks, use Ncored for daily working files.
+For Mac-based architecture and engineering studios under 20 people, the practical workflow is: keep Preview for casual quick-look PDF tasks, use Ncored for daily working files.

 Frequently Asked Questions